 Chatham University is a private, nonprofit school in an urban setting in Pittsburgh, Pennsylvania.
-Chatham University was founded in 1869 and now enrolls around 2,353 students a year, including 1,358 undergrads.
-Chatham University provides housing for up to 715 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
+Chatham University was founded in 1869 and the school now enrolls around 2,439 students a year, including 1,460 undergrads.
+Chatham University ensures housing for up to 754 students.
+Most students live in off campus housing.

 Interested in journalism or communications?
-Chatham University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Chatham University students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Chatham University has many options for athletes.
 See them all and learn more about life at Chatham University on the Student Life page.